 The challenge and promise of unstructured data

-We'll be discussing these and other issues at Utility Analytics Week in September.
+We'll be discussing these and other issues at Utility Analytics Week.

 Inherent in these opportunities are a new set of challenges, including the emergence of unstructured data in utility customer and grid databases.
-Unstructured data (or unstructured information) is information that either does not fit into a pre-defined data model and/or does not play well with relational tables.
-Unstructured data is typically characterized as being text-heavy, but may also have numeric information, such as dates and raw numbers.
-This lack of structure creates irregularities and ambiguities that make it difficult to understand using traditional computer programs that would pull data from more tabular types of database structures.
+Unstructured Data (or unstructured information) is information that either does not "fit" into a pre-defined data model and/or does not "play well" with relational tables.
+Unstructured data is typically characterized as being text-heavy, but may also have numeric information as well, such as dates and raw numbers.
+This lack of structure creates irregularities and ambiguities that make it difficult to understand using traditional computer programs that would pull data from more tabular types of databases structures.

 Going a bit broader and deeper to yield new insights and tangible, measurable improvements is where the use of unstructured data is heading for utility analytics professionals.
-Alyssa Farrell, global energy product strategy lead at SAS, provides a few more examples of how utilities can benefit from analyzing unstructured data.
-"We see a variety of applications for unstructured data at utilities-some of which are in use today, others of which are being used in other industries that can be applied to utilities," she said.
+Alyssa Farrell, Global Energy Product Strategy Lead at SAS (Cary, NC), provides a few more examples of how utilities can benefit from analyzing unstructured data: "We see a variety of applications for unstructured data at utilities—some of which are in use today, others which are being used in other industries that can be applied to utilities."

-Areas with immediate value, she said, include using call center data to improve outage root cause analysis, or even the use of technician's notes from standard maintenance or emergency replacements of field assets to build predictive models of future asset failures.
-Reiterating the challenges noted above, Farrell points out that "utilities have to turn to data storage mechanisms such as Hadoop that do not impose structure on the data," and that tools built for analyzing the sentiment in text are called for to help capture the value in this new data.
+Alyssa points out that areas with immediate value include using call center data to improve outage root cause analysis, or even the use of technician's notes from standard maintenance or emergency replacements of field assets to build predictive models of future asset failures.
+Reiterating the challenges noted above, Ms. Farrell points out that "...utilities have to turn to data storage mechanisms such as Hadoop that do not impose `structure on the data," and that tools built for analyzing the sentiment in text are called for to help capture the value in this new data.

-Pointing to how critical unstructured data can be for customer service, Bryan Truex, Teradata's utility industry director, noted that "up to 80 percent of how customers communicate is unstructured.
+Pointing to how critical unstructured data can be for customer service, Bryan Truex, Utility Industry Director at Teradata (Dayton, OH), notes that "...up to 80 percent of how customers communicate is unstructured.
 Utilities need to ask if they can afford to ignore up to 80 percent of their customer contact data."